GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Episode_One_Public_House.md

 [" riverrun, past Eve and Adam's, from swerve of shore to bend
 of bay, brings us by a commodius vicus of recirculation back to
 Howth Castle and Environs."](https://www.finwake.com/ch01/ch01.htm)

+&nbsp;

+&nbsp;

+# High Mind / Hive Mind

+Is Joyce making a point that booze is kind of self-administered temporary virus?
+The inhibition people can sometimes have when high / drunk?
+Like Carol, Joyce was a heavy boozer, and drinking is part of the story of Waking / Woke.